uva-iai/uva-iai.github.io/README.md

 We are proud to announce that the UvA Instituut voor Informatica is opening a new Inclusive AI (IAI) community.
 The IAI is an inclusive space for members to get non-academic help from senior peers in the field and connect with like-minded people of a similar background.
 Our goal is to directly combat the infamous leaky pipeline found in academia.

+## Mentorship
+We currently offer a mentorship scheme for students of the UvA AI masters program.

 Mentees should expect to be able to:

 - ask their mentor for practical advice, e.g. how to write a CV or motivation letter, where to apply for jobs, when to apply for PhDs